jskoetsier/koemail/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Add JSDoc comments for complex functions

-### React
+### Python/Django
-- Use functional components with hooks
+- Follow PEP 8 style guidelines
-- Follow React best practices
+- Use Django best practices and patterns
-- Use meaningful component names
+- Create meaningful model, view, and template names
-- Add PropTypes for props validation
+- Add proper docstrings for complex functions
+- Use Django ORM efficiently

 ### Docker
 - Use multi-stage builds where appropriate